Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

     .. code-block::

         $ petalinux-build

+   .. note:: Skipping steps 5 and 6 in the :ref:`synthesize-hardware-7` section will result in `PLM Error Status: 0x22220001` while booting PetaLinux.

 After flashing the built images, all four LEDs which are connected to slave SLR will be turned on on the VPK180 board.